 - Students must submit an External Study Abroad Program Application by the December 10th deadline.
 Students who do not submit the application will not be able to receive credit for their semester abroad.

 - USF will NOT award Federal, State, or USF Financial Aid for the period while a student is on Leave of Absence, but some private loan options may be available.
 We recommend that a student consult a USF Financial Aid counselor for financial considerations and external options.
 Please refer to the Finance section of our website for detailed information.

 - Students pay tuition, housing costs, and all other fees directly to the host institution/program, not to USF.

-- Students are required to complete a Waiver of Liability and the post-decision Questionnaires with their Emergency Contact Info and material items through their Terra Dotta Application as part of their Pre-Departure Materials.
+- Students are required to complete a Waiver of Liability and the post-decision Questionnaires with their Emergency Contact Info and material items through their Study Abroad Portal as part of their Pre-Departure Materials.

-- Students are required to complete a Petition to Enroll at Another Institution (PEAI) form to assure that credit for course work transfers.
-Signatures from the following staff will be necessary: Study Abroad Advisor, Academic Advisor, School Dean (CASA), and the University Evaluator.
-Form is available in LM 340.
+- Students are required to complete an online Petition to Enroll at Another Institution (PEAI) form to assure that credit for course work transfers.
+Approvals from the following staff will be necessary: Study Abroad Advisor, Academic Advisor, School Dean (CASA), and the University Evaluator.

 - These pre-approved course units will transfer towards graduation, but the course names or grades will NOT appear on the student’s USF transcript.